Were to plant basil?Asked by: Mr. Patrick Tremblay DVM

 Our company has been through many changes since 1967.
 At that time our product line was made up of field grown vegetable plants — cabbage, collards, tomatoes, peppers, and onions.
 Tomato plants were pulled from the ground by hand and tied in bundles of 25 plants each.

-Subsequently, question is, Is basil planted in full sun?.
 Basil thrives in warm temperatures and full morning sun.
 If you live in an area with scorching midday sun, try to give your basil light shade during the hottest time of day.
 2. Amend the garden soil with plenty of organic matter to create a rich, well-draining foundation for your basil.

-Also Know, Does basil like sun or shade?
+Does basil like sun or shade?

 Basil is a tropical herb, and plants need sun and heat to thrive.
 Give it a spot that receives six to eight hours of sun daily, except in the South and Southwest, where afternoon shade is a must.
 Basil needs moist, nutrient-rich soil that drains well.